AdaCheng/VidEgoThink/README.md

 ### 3. Prepare Videos and Images

-Considering the [license](https://ego4ddataset.com/ego4d-license/) of [Ego4D](https://ego4d-data.org/) and the large file size, readers need to use our scripts to process the original egocentric videos.
+> Considering the [license](https://ego4ddataset.com/ego4d-license/) of [Ego4D](https://ego4d-data.org/) and the large file size, readers need to use our scripts to process the original egocentric videos. 😎 We will also try to share our videos and images to external cloud soon.

 - Prepare clipped videos.